tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/saas_connectors/create_connectors.md

 A Fides [dataset](../dsr_support/datasets) consists of a declaration of fields, with metadata describing how those fields are related.
 Fides uses these declarations to know which fields to update or retrieve in your third-party service, and navigates between different collections by referencing their relationships.

-The following is example Dataset declaration, representing a simple `conversations` table:
+The following is an example Dataset declaration, representing a simple `conversations` table:

 ```yaml
 dataset: